Our Lady of Mount Carmel: Miracles

-In Palmi, Italy, the anniversary of the earthquake of 1894 is observed annually on 16 November.
+In Palmi, Calabria, the anniversary of the earthquake of 1894 is observed annually on 16 November.
 The earthquake had its epicenter in the city.
 An associated event has been classified as the "miracle of Our Lady of Mount Carmel."
 For 17 days preceding this earthquake, many of the faithful had reported strange eye movements and changes in the coloring of the face in a statue of Our Lady of Mount Carmel.
 The local and national press reported these occurrences.

-In the evening of 16 November, the faithful improvised a procession carrying the statue of the Virgin of Carmel on their shoulders through the streets.
+In the evening of 16 November, the faithful improvised a procession carrying the statue of Our Lady of Mount Carmel on their shoulders through the streets.
 When the procession reached the end of the city, a violent earthquake shook the whole district of Palmi, ruining most of the old houses along the way.
 But, only nine people died out of a population of about 15,000 inhabitants, as almost all of the population had been on the street to watch the procession and were not trapped inside the destroyed buildings.
 Therefore, the city commemorates the 1894 procession each year, accompanied by firecrackers, lights, and festive stalls.

 The Catholic Church has officially recognized the miracle.
-On 16 November 1896, the statue of the Virgin was crowned, based on the decree issued 22 September 1895, by the Vatican Chapter.
+On 16 November 1896, the statue of the Blessed Virgin was crowned, based on the decree issued 22 September 1895, by the Vatican Chapter.